huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Be optimistic and willful.](https://www.youtube.com/watch?v=FrqBWQ-mVEc) Stop being afraid of what could go wrong, and start being positive about what could go right.
 Focus on the positives.

 Don't worry about bullshit and nonsense.
 Remember: If it's not gonna matter in 5 years, don't spend more than 5 minutes upset about it.
 Focus on the outcomes, not the obstacles.
 The outcome is the only option here.
-Never waste your precious time, energy, and attention.
-They are your ultimate currencies.
-Trade them wisely.

 Spend as much of your time as possible doing activities that will provide you with nostalgia in the future.
 Create stories that you will be excited to tell your kids about, and your grandchildren will love to hear someday.
 Live the truth you want your descendants to embrace.